René Schérer

-René Schérer (25 November 1922 – 1 February 2023) was a French philosopher and professor emeritus of the universite de Paris VIII.
+René Schérer (25 November 1922 – 1 February 2023) was a French philosopher and professor emeritus of philosophy at the University of Paris VIII.

 Biography

 Schérer was born in Tulle on 25 November 1922.
 He is the younger brother of filmmaker Éric Rohmer (1920–2010).
 He was Guy Hocquenghem's teacher and lover, with whom he co-wrote two books.
 In 2007, then aged 85, he commented on the history of his life and his work in an interview with Geoffroy de Lagasnerie: After all: interviews on an intellectual life, published by Cartouche.

 Schérer died in Châtillon, Hauts-de-Seine on 1 February 2023, at the age of 100.